Journal of the American Heart Association - Cardiovascular and Cerebrovascular Disease

 Dartmouth Digital Commons Citation

 Bekelis, Kimon; Missios, Symeon; Coy, Shannon; Singer, Robert J.; and Mackenzie, Todd A., "New York State: Comparison of Treatment Outcomes for Unruptured Cerebral Aneurysms Using an Instrumental Variable Analysis" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3748.